Capture the freshness of spring with May birthstone jewelry and engagement rings!

 Cleopatra famously obsessed over emeralds – she laid claim over every single emerald mine in Egypt while she was queen.
-Though they’ve refrained from buying any mines, celebrities like Beyoncé (a.k.a.
-Queen B), Elizabeth Taylor, Angelina Jolie have also rocked emeralds in their red carpet jewelry.
+Though they’ve refrained from buying any mines, modern-day royalty and celebs like Kate Middleton, Elizabeth Taylor, Angelina Jolie have also rocked emeralds in their red carpet jewelry.

 The May birthstone is the perfect green light to “Will you marry me?”
 Choose a ring with emerald side stones or a vibrant center.